 Work Out Your Stress

-Walking or doing an extra workout at the gym will not only help burn off those extra calories, but it will help reduce your stress level.
-You see, it works like this: when your boss yells at you, your body sees it as a threat and initiates the fight-or-flight response, pumping adrenaline into your blood stream causing your arteries to constrict and your heart to beat faster.
+Walking or doing an extra workout at the gym will not only help burn off those extra calories but will help reduce your stress level.
+You see, it works like this: when your boss yells at you, your body sees it as a threat and initiates the fight-or-flight response, pumping adrenaline into your bloodstream causing your arteries to constrict and your heart to beat faster.
 But you can’t fight your boss nor can you run away.
 You swallow your anger and that response will quickly lead to high blood pressure.
 But when you exercise, it burns up that adrenaline, causing your blood vessels to relax and your heart to operate more efficiently.
 Even if you’re out of shape, a walk around the block can do wonders.